 - Provides a clear choice for your prospective customers and lower your prospects’s information cost

-How to write a SaaS case study?
+How to Write a SaaS Case Study: 8-Step Guide

-Find the right customer
+Step 1: Find the right customer

 You need a strong and authentic source to write an effective case study.
 Picking the right customer to feature is very important in that sense.
 If you find the right customer, your SaaS case study will eventually write itself.